Director & Neurologist

 - Resource referral regarding accessible transportation

-ALS United North Carolina – Care Services Representatives
+ALS United North Carolina – Care Services Representative

-Services provided by the ALS United NC Care Services Representatives:
+Services provided by the ALS United NC Care Services Representative:

-- Emotional support to assist with general coping and adjustment
+- Emotional support to help with coping and adjustment

-- Education on ALS United NC programs and support services
+- Information on ALS United NC programs and support services